GeminiDRSoftware/DRAGONS/geminidr/doc/usermanuals/primitives/primitive_measureCC.rst

 *********
 measureCC
 *********
-This primitive determines the extinction effects of telluric cloud cover for an image dataset by comparing known and observed magnitudes of catalogued objects in the observed field, with reference to magnitude zeropoints.
+This primitive determines the extinction effects of telluric cloud cover (CC) for an image dataset by comparing known and observed magnitudes of catalogued objects in the observed field, with reference to magnitude zero points.

 For datasets with multiple extensions, the normalization can either be applied to the dataset as a whole, or on a per-extension basis.

-For QA purposes, the primitive typically reports back the cloud cover (CC) level, the measured zeropoint and associated error value, and how these compare to originally-specified degree of acceptable cloud cover for the observation.
+For QA purposes, the primitive typically reports back the cloud cover level, the measured zero point and associated error value, and how these compare to originally-specified degree of acceptable cloud cover for the observation.

 Implementations